Do I need a visa?

 UK visas – advice

-Our Manchester immigration solicitors offer unique, comprehensive packages aimed at helping you with a range of UK visas, UK visa extensions and broader immigration enquiries.
-We have extensive experience in completing and submitting UK visa applications, from Spouse visas to Tier 2 Work visas, as well as British citizenship applications and asylum claims.
+Our Manchester immigration solicitors offer unique, comprehensive packages aimed at helping you with any UK visa, a UK visa extension and broader or more complex immigration enquiries.
+We have extensive experience in completing and submitting UK visa applications and extensions, from Spouse visas to Tier 2 Work visas, as well as British citizenship and Indefinite Leave to Remain applications and asylum claims.

-Our OISC-accredited team of immigration lawyers are based in Manchester and across the UK, with offices throughout the country.
-We are able to provide expert legal advice no matter your location, as we can arrange telephone consultations, online video calls (such as via Skype) and more.
+Our OISC-accredited team of immigration solicitors are based in Manchester and across the UK, with offices throughout the country, so we can speak with you in-person, as well over the phone or online video (such as Skype).
+We are able to provide expert legal advice no matter your location, or how complex your immigration enquiry is.
+Get in touch to book your advice session.

 Your caseworker will be assigned to your case and will be dedicated to achieving the desired results – whether this is a first-time application or appealing a Home Office decision.
-We can advise you on which UK visa route you ought to take and can ensure your visa application is of the highest standard, submitting this to the Home Office on your behalf complete with a Letter of Representation.
+We can advise you on which UK visa route you ought to take and can ensure your visa application is of the highest standard, submitting this to the Home Office on your behalf, complete with a Letter of Representation to strengthen your case.

 UK visa – application help